Doryphoros: Description

-The Doryphoros is a marble copy from Pompeii that dates from 120–50 BC.
 The original was made out of bronze in about 440 BC but is now lost (along with most other bronze sculptures made by a known Greek artist).
 Neither the original statue nor the treatise have yet been found; it is widely considered that they have not survived from antiquity.
 Fortunately, several Roman copies in marble—of varying quality and completeness—do survive to convey the essential form of Polykleitos' work.

-The sculpture stands at approximately 6 feet 11 inches tall.
 Polykleitos used distinct proportions when creating this work; for example, the ratio of head to body size is one to seven.
 The figure's head turned slightly to the right, the heavily-muscled but athletic figure of the Doryphoros is depicted standing in the instant that he steps forward from a static pose.
 This posture reflects only the slightest incipient movement, and yet the limbs and torso are shown as fully responsive.

 The left hand originally held a long spear; the left shoulder (on which the spear originally rested) is depicted as tensed and therefore slightly raised, with the left arm bent and tensed to maintain the spear's position.
 The figure's pose is classical contrapposto, most obviously seen in the angled positioning of the pelvis.
 The figure's right leg is straightened, depicted as supporting the body's weight, with the right hip raised and the right torso contracted.
 The left leg bears no weight and the left hip drops, slightly extending the torso on the left side.
 The right arm hangs positioned by the figure's side, bearing no load.
 It is perhaps the earliest extant example of a free-hanging arm in a statue.

 In the surviving Roman marble copies, a large sculpted tree stump is added behind one leg of the statue in order to support the weight of the stone; this would not have been present in the original bronze (the tensile strength of the metal would have made this unnecessary).
 A small strut is also usually present to support the right hand and lower arm.